Ali-Panjwani/Ali-Panjwani/README.md

 From wrangling complex algorithms to sculpting user-friendly interfaces, I thrive on turning ideas into functional software. 💻✨ My playground is the world of programming languages, where I compose symphonies of logic on my keyboard. 🎹🎵

-Collaboration fuels my journey. 👥🤝 GitHub is where I paint collaborative masterpieces, one commit at a time. 🎨👨‍🎨

 If you share my excitement for coding and problem-solving, let's connect and navigate the evolving tech landscape together. 🌟🚀 Let's turn lines of code into a functional and delightful digital world! 🌈🌍🖥️

 - 🔭 Currently mastering Java Spring Boot applications, crafting robust solutions that bring smiles. 💻
-- 🌱 Exploring parallel and distributed computing, aiming for optimized performance and scalability. 🚀🌐
+- 🌱 Exploring Technical Debt and Software Maintainence as well as parallel and distributed computing, aiming for optimized performance and scalability. 🚀🌐
 - 👯 Let's collaborate on parallel processing, distributed systems, and top-notch software to create something extraordinary!🤝👨‍💼
 - 🤔 Eager to learn Continuous Integration and Deployment (CI/CD) practices.
 Share your wizardry! 🧙‍♂️🛠️
 - 💬 Ask me about Java, Spring Boot, and coding practices.
 Let's chat debugging and tech trends! 💬🧠